fossabot/GiG.Core/docs/GiG.Core.DistributedTracing.OpenTelemetry.Exporters.Jaeger.md

 N.B.
 This Library is still not stable for release.
 Please do not use on production.

 This Library provides an API to register Tracing using Open Telemetry to capture distributed traces from your application and export them to Jaeger Exporter.
+If the default section name of Jaeger is not 'Jaeger' the custom section name can be included when calling RegisterJaeger as an optional parameter.

 ## Basic Usage